Xeronaus/Cedaruke/README.md

 Each planet contains multiple new sectors, whether they're procedurally generated or handmade.

 ### New Contents
-The mod is packed with new contents (Needs to be rewrite)
+The mod is packed with new contents (It needs to be rewritten)

 ### New Tech Trees
-The mod has new tech trees (Needs to be rewrite)
+The mod has new tech trees (It needs to be rewritten)

 # Download
 To download the mod, I recommend you to use either the Mod Browser or the Releases.
 However, if you want to play the experimental version,